 The beauty of having a boat is the travel freedom it provides.
+Ironically, that can also be a downside — too many options of where to cruise.
 Not just short cruises and day trips, but also longer, more exciting adventures.
-And while Sydney is a great place to call home, the Harbour is a bit busy.
-So the next time you feel like taking your boat our for a spin, head to one of these destinations:
+The world is your oyster now!
+And while Sydney is a great place to call home, the Harbour is a bit busy and the lure of the waves is always calling.
+So the next time you feel like taking your boat our for a spin and/or a quick getaway, head to one of these destinations:

 Over millennia the waters of the Hawkesbury River have carved out a deep, intricate and expansive collection of waterways.
-With so many small nooks and cranies to explore here there is no reason to ever visit the same exact spot twice.
+With so many small nooks and crannies to explore here there is no reason to ever visit the same exact spot twice.
 Feel the need to go ashore?
-No worries, there are plenty of small marinas and safe anchor points, as well as several National Parks to explore.
+No worries, there are plenty of small marinas and safe anchor points, as well as several national parks to explore.
 For that reason no matter how often I cruise up to Hawkesbury, I am still never bored by it.

 Clarence River (aka Big River)